.jpg)

 Wire transfers involve moving money from one bank account to another, in one single transaction.
 In contrast, ACH transfers take place in batches.

 Customers can use eChecks to make online payments for goods or services, submit mortgage payments, and transfer payments to the Internal Revenue Service, for example.
-Online businesses can also accept eChecks for recurring payments, such as paying monthly mobile phone bills, as well as subscription services, such as newspaper or magazine subscriptions and music service subscriptions.
+Online businesses can also accept eChecks for recurring payments, such as paying monthly mobile phone bills and subscription services, such as newspaper or magazine subscriptions and music service subscriptions.

 Millions of consumers in the U.S. use eChecks, a type of ACH payment, to pay for goods or services.
 In fact, in 2021, consumers made 29.1 billion ACH payments, valued at $72.6 trillion, mainly driven by same-day ACH and business-to-business payments, according to Nacha, the organization that maintains the ACH network.
 And in the third quarter of 2022, the ACH Network moved 7.6 billion payments, valued at $19.2 trillion, mainly due to the growth of same-day ACH payments.